 The Transcribe! application is an assistant for people who want to work out a piece of music from a recording, in order to write it out, or play it themselves, or both.
 It doesn't do the transcribing for you, but it is essentially a specialised player program which is optimised for the purpose of transcription.
 It has many transcription-specific features not found on conventional music players.

 It is also used by many people for play-along practice.
 It can change pitch and speed instantly, and you can store and recall any number of named loops.
 So you can practice in all keys, and you can speed up as well as slow down.
 There is some advice about play-along practice in Transcribe!'s help, under the heading "Various Topics".

 And it is also used for speech transcription.
 With its support for foot pedals and its superior slowed-down sound quality, it is an excellent choice for this purpose.
 There is some advice about speech transcription in Transcribe!'s help, under the heading "Various Topics".

-Conventional music players (whether hardware such as a CD player or an iPod, or software such as Windows Media Player or iTunes) are really designed for people who want to listen to whole tracks.
+Conventional music players are really designed for people who want to listen to whole tracks.
 They are very inconvenient for transcribing music as they are not designed for this purpose.
 If you copy the recording to your computer's hard disk as a sound file then you can use Transcribe! instead.
 Transcribe! offers many features aimed at making the transcription job smoother and easier, including the ability to slow down music without changing its pitch, to analyse chords and show you what notes are present, and the capability of adding markers and textual annotations so you can easily navigate around the track.
 Transcribe! also has a piano keyboard displayed on screen which you can click to play reference notes.